mit-pslam/challenge-landing-page/README.md

 At each step, the agent observes a grayscale image, a ground truth depth image, and ground truth pose.
 The agent output a Dubins vehicle-like [action](https://flightgoggles-documentation.scrollhelp.site/fg/Car-Dynamics.374996993.html) via a 2D vector consisting of forward velocity and yaw rate.

+### Policy Scoring
+Agent policies are evaluated on 100 episodes.
+The goal is to maximize the number of targets found over those episodes.
+In the event of a tie, the agent policy with the lowest average number of steps to find a target wins.

 ## Installation Instructions

 Please see the [installation](doc/installation.md) document for detailed instructions on setting up the challenge infrastructure.
+You should ensure that you can run the code in the test installation after completing the install.

-## Submitting a Policy
+## Policy Design Overview

+Challenge submissions are *policies*, which receive observations in the simulation environment and decide how to act.
 Policies must implement the [`SearchAgent`](aia_challenge/agents.py#L33) interface:

 ```python